sahilsehwag/twitter-mbti-personality-classifier/README.md

 * Last 50 posts per user, each entry is separated by '|||'.

 ### Caveats
-We have created individiual classifier for each characterstics pair.
+We have trained individiual classifier for each characterstics pair.
 Although script's final prediction will be complete MBTI type, the first 2 pairs/models i.e. Introversion/Extroversion and Intuition/Sensing are not reliable at any level, due to the fact that data regarding these characterstics is heavily biased towards single attribute.
 For more explanation or better understanding, look at this [jupter notebook](./main.ipynb).